Kain writes video game articles that include tips, tricks, and tutorials. He is especially enthusiastic about horror games.

 After completing a few main quests in chapter 2, you'll unlock a fence in Emerald Ranch.
 You can sell many valuable items that you find or steal on your travels.
 You can sell stuff like gold watches and other fine Jewelry that sell for a high price.
 Gold bars can be sold as well.
 Lastly, you can bring stagecoaches to the fence for cash.

-Make sure to loot corpses, cabinets, wardrobes, safes, containers, and other nook and crannies in Red Dead Redemption 2.
+Make sure to loot corpses, cabinets, wardrobes, safes, containers, and other nooks and crannies.
 Sometimes enemy gangs carry money in little boxes.
 For instance, I found $100 from a gang hideout.
 I meandered my way upstairs in an enemy house after a challenging firefight.
 To my surprise, I found cash inside a small box on the floor.
 You'd be surprised what you come across if you search thoroughly.

 15. Selling Animals to the Butcher in Red Dead Redemption 2